Samsung Galaxy Round

-Samsung Galaxy Round is an Android phablet smartphone produced by Samsung Electronics.
+Samsung Galaxy Round is an Android-based phablet-sized smartphone manufactured, developed and produced by Samsung Electronics.
 Unveiled in October 2013, it is a curved variation of the Galaxy Note 3 that was distinguished by being the first commercially produced smartphone to feature a curved display.
-It launched exclusively on SK Telecom in South Korea on 10 October 2013.
+It launched exclusively on SK Telecom in South Korea on October 10, 2013.

 Specifications

 The Galaxy Round's design and hardware is based heavily upon the Galaxy Note 3, featuring the same overall design (including a plastic leather rear cover.
 The device was made available only in a "Luxury Brown" color), but the entire body is curved inward length-wise, is slightly thinner and lighter in comparison, and does not include a stylus.
 Similarly to the Note 3, the Galaxy Round includes a 2.3 GHz quad-core Qualcomm Snapdragon 800 system-on-chip with 3 GB of RAM, a 5.7-inch 1080p Super AMOLED display, and a 13-megapixel rear-facing camera.
 The Galaxy Round includes a removable, 2,800 mAh battery.

 The Galaxy Round shipped with Android 4.3 "Jelly Bean" and Samsung's proprietary TouchWiz user interface and software.
 It contains additional features meant to leverage the curved body, such as "Quick Glance", which displays a clock and notifications when the phone is pushed upwards on one of its sides, and going back and forward between songs in the Samsung music player app by bouncing the left or right side of the phone respectively while in standby.